 The late summer and early fall is full of bounty.
 The heat-loving summer crops are in full force: tomatoes of all kinds, sweet peppers, hot peppers, and eggplant.
 The summer cucurbits (squashes and cucumbers) are producing well and the fall cucurbits (winter squash) are sizing up in the field.
 The earliest of the winter squash are often available in the month of September.
 Watermelon and cantaloupe come ripe in August (conditions permitting) and the sweet flesh is just remarkable.
 Cooking greens are a constant presence and lettuces continue along with some of the cooler weather crops.
 Onions are harvested and distributed, carrots remain available, and we often see our first fall broccoli.

-We had such a wonderful inaugural season at Labyrinth Brewing Company that we are now offering Labyrinth members the option of purchasing a beer share - 32 oz of beer each week, providing members with a selection of flagship and seasonal beers along with some early releases and collaborations.
+Labyrinth Brewing Company is offering our CSA members the option of purchasing a beer share - 32 oz of beer each week, providing members with a selection of flagship and seasonal beers along with some early releases and collaborations.
+This is an "add-on" share only available to Cloverleigh Farm CSA members that pick up at Labyrinth.
 Each week members will take home either a crowler (32 oz. can) or two 16 oz. cans.
 Summer season only.